Intellectual difficulties, autism and offending

 Young people (12-18 years old)

 When young people come into contact with the criminal justice, health and social services it is important that agencies and decision-makers understand their particular needs.
-Often young people who commit crime have been victimised themselves and have particular needs such as to trauma, attachment and intellectual functioning.
+Often young people who perpetrate crime have been victimised themselves and have particular needs such as trauma, attachment and intellectual functioning.
 A Psychological assessment can establish the particular risks and needs of a young person and make recommendations of how best to support and manage them for a safe and healthy future.